AdaCore/training_material/courses/rust_essentials/140_smart_pointers/03_dereferencing_smart_pointers.rst

 - *Smart pointers* behave like references

-  - because they implement :rust:`Deref`
+  - Because they implement :rust:`Deref`

 - :rust:`Deref` returns a reference to the inner data